zhousarah/azure-compute-docs/articles/virtual-machines/sizes/gpu-accelerated/nvadsv710-v5-series.md

 ### [Accelerators](#tab/sizeaccelerators)

-Accelerator (GPUs, FPGAs, etc.) info for each size
+Accelerator (GPUs, FPGAs, etc.) information for each size.

 > [!NOTE]
 > No accelerators are present in this series.